uio-carpentry/organisational/board/yearlyplan/List.md

 - Meeting of the board
 - Course evaluation stats (maybe each semester?)
 - Welcome new members (email, zoom meeting)
-- Get-together along the semester
+- Get-together during the semester
+- Board election (Call for nomination, Election day, Results, Welcome new members)

 Year:
 ## January

 ## February
+Get-together
 ## March

 ## April
+Get-together

 ## May
+Welcome new members

 ## June
 Summer get-together